sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ["Upload a Block Blob."](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#upload-a-block-blob)

 2. Create a Shared Access signature (SAS) token.
 Follow these steps to create a Service SAS:
-    * Navigate to the license file blob and select **Generate SAS**, then click **Generate blob SAS** token and URL.
+    * Navigate to the license file blob and select **Generate SAS**, and then click **Generate blob SAS** token and URL.
     * Make a note of the blob SAS URL for use during deployment.

 For details, see ["Using Shared Access Signatures."](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1)

 <a name="Mirror"></a>
 ### (Optional) Create a Mirror Repository
-For your repository, you can either:
+For your repository, you can do either:
-* Use the default method, which downloads the install files directly from SAS.
+* Use the default method, which downloads the installation files directly from SAS.
 * Upload an entire mirror to Azure blob storage.
 * Compress the folder and upload to an Azure blob or another storage location that is secure.